hoss123684/bug-bounty-hunting-vulnarabilities/labs/authentication/2fa-broken-logic/README.md

    - Change the cookie in every request you send.
    - After sending the GET request to `/login2` with `cookie=carlos`, change the cookie to `cookie=wiener`.
      ![Screenshot 2024-06-29 144613](https://github.com/hoss123684/bug-bounty-hunting-vulnarabilities/assets/80020673/c59a8893-0125-43a4-96e4-82acb14cb6b6)
+     -A 2FA code was triggered for Carlos, even though no password was provided for his account.

 4. **Brute Force the MFA Code**:
    - A 2FA code was triggered for Carlos, even though no password was provided for his account.